HIPAA Evidence Mapping for AI Agents

 Veto implementation

-• Output redaction: Before any outbound tool call, the authorization layer can strip PHI from arguments.
-An agent can reference a patient encounter in its reasoning but the outbound API call contains only de-identified data.
+- Output redaction: Before any outbound tool call, the authorization boundary can strip PHI from arguments.
+An agent can carry conversation context while the governed outbound API call contains only the fields policy allows.

-• Destination whitelisting: Policies restrict which external systems the agent can transmit data to.
-PHI can only flow to authorized endpoints — no sending patient data to third-party APIs.
+- Destination whitelisting: Policies restrict which external systems the agent can transmit data to.
+Policies can restrict PHI-bearing calls to authorized endpoints and block unapproved third-party destinations on the governed path.

 Documentation and retention